Roadmap to Reopening

 We understand the widespread use of face coverings can significantly reduce the spread of infection.

-- Students in 3rd grade and above (age 10 and over) are required to wear a clean face covering while on campus.
-This will be supported by teachers and in-class routines.
+- Students age 2 and older are required to wear a clean face covering while on campus.
+This will be supported by teachers and in class routines.

 - Children eating and napping are not required to wear a face covering.